xbmc/kodi-tv/src/content/article/donating-liberapay/index.md

 author: yol
 featured_image:
   src: /images/blog/cash.jpg
-  title: 'Image of man's hand holding US dollar bills'
+  title: "Image of man's hand holding US dollar bills"
-  alt: 'Image of man's hand holding US dollar bills'
+  alt: "Image of man's hand holding US dollar bills"
 ---
 As you might know, your donations help us deliver a great media center experience with Kodi.
 In addition to PayPal, Patreon, Bitpay, and wire transfer, we are happy to announce that you can now also support us with a recurring donation on **Liberapay** [here](https://liberapay.com/teamkodi).
 Liberapay is a recurrent donation platform similar to Patreon.